Rollover Accidents Turn Deadly Fast

 - 4% in a van at speeds less than 30 miles per hour, compared to 26% at speeds greater than 60 miles per hour,

 - 7% in a pickup at speeds less than 30 miles per hour, compared to 30% at speeds greater than 60 miles per hour, and

 - 15% in an SUV at speeds less than 30 miles per hour, compared to 40% at speeds greater than 60 miles per hour.

 A Case May Exist Even Where the Driver in a Rollover Accident is at Fault

-In most states, even when a driver is partially at fault for an accident, the manufacturers of the vehicle or its defective parts, dealerships, retailers, government agencies, or other third parties who bear some fault can be held liable to the extent of their percentage of culpability, for driver or passenger injuries.
-Therefore, the fact that a driver may be found to bear fault should not discourage a potential claimant from consulting an accident attorney on a rollover accident case.
-If you have been involved in such an accident, you should contact a reputable and experienced accident attorney without delay.
+In most states, even when a driver is partially at fault for an accident, the manufacturers of the vehicle, dealerships, retailers, government agencies, or other third parties who bear some fault can be held liable to the extent of their percentage of culpability, for driver or passenger injuries.
+Therefore, the fact that a driver may be found to bear fault should not discourage a potential claimant from consulting with vehicle rollover attorneys.
+If you have been involved in such an accident, you should contact a reputable and experienced lawyer without delay.

 Causes of Component Failures and Injuries in Rollover Accidents